fenago/apache-solr/lab_guides/Lab_8.md

 In this way, we can set any Java system property at runtime.
 ### User-defined properties
-We can also add `solrcore.properties` in the .indexterm} configuration directory to specify user-defined properties that can be set in `solrconfig.xml`.
+We can also add `solrcore.properties` in the configuration directory to specify user-defined properties that can be set in `solrconfig.xml`.

 For example, `solr.autoCommit.maxTime` can be added to